mpolden/dotfiles/README.md

     git clone git://github.com/martinp/dotfiles.git

-Then you can create symlinks by running the included script
+Then you can create symlinks by running:

-    ./symlinks.sh

-If you want to force overwrite of existing dotfiles in your $HOME, use the -f flag

-    ./symlinks.sh -f
+    make install

-(NOTE: This will delete your existing dotfiles)
+NOTE: This will overwrite your existing dotfiles